metova/swift-style-guide/README.md

 ### Whitespace

-Code should be intended four spaces per indentation level.
+Code should be indented four spaces per indentation level.
 Do not insert tab characters.

 Files should end with a new line.